Reinventing the agriculture lifecycle

 Supporting a complex lifecycle

-Indigo Marketplace helps growers navigate the grain market with confidence and helps buyers access high-quality, identity-preserved crops that meet their specifications.
-Buyers on this platform are able to source grain with a range of characteristics (eg. protein content, milling quality, variety) and production practices (eg. organic, rain-fed, non-GM).
+Indigo Marketplace helps growers navigate the grain market with confidence.
+It helps buyers access high-quality, identity-preserved crops that meet their specifications.
+Buyers on this platform are able to source grain with a range of characteristics (eg. protein content, milling quality, variety), and production practices (eg. organic, rain-fed, non-GM).
 Growers are able to access a suite of tools and services to support their grain marketing efforts.
 Transacting digitally, both growers and buyers can increase efficiency and access a larger market through Marketplace.

 Today, growers can select to use transportation services when transacting grain on the Indigo Marketplace app.
 Should they choose this option, their shipment is displayed in the Transport app so that carriers can see the load opportunity.
 The Transport app includes portals for shippers to input their needs into the system, and the carrier app is geared towards those transporting grain.